cran-task-views/Agriculture/Agriculture.md

 -   `r pkg("qrlabelr")` is an R package that provides customizable functions and a [shiny-app](https://awkena.shinyapps.io/easyplotlabelr/) for generating print-ready machine and human-readable labels affixed with QR codes.

--   `github ("PPaccioretti/ofemeantest")` permutation-based statistical method for spatial data in unreplicated on-farm experiments.
+-   `r github("PPaccioretti/ofemeantest")` permutation-based statistical method for spatial data in unreplicated on-farm experiments.

 #### [High throughput phenotyping (HTP)]{#htp}